-Consumer Price Index CPI in Switzerland decreased to 99.90 points in January from 100 points in December of 2025.
-Consumer Price Index CPI in Switzerland averaged 86.02 points from 1982 until 2026, reaching an all time high of 100.80 points in June of 2025 and a record low of 59.10 points in January of 1983. source: Swiss Federal Statistical Office
+Consumer Price Index CPI in Switzerland increased to 100.60 points in February from 99.90 points in January of 2026.
+Consumer Price Index CPI in Switzerland averaged 86.05 points from 1982 until 2026, reaching an all time high of 100.80 points in June of 2025 and a record low of 59.10 points in January of 1983. source: Swiss Federal Statistical Office

 Consumer Price Index CPI in Switzerland is expected to be 100.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Switzerland Consumer Price Index (CPI) is projected to trend around 101.20 points in 2027 and 102.01 points in 2028, according to our econometric models.